leovelG/car_prices-/README.md

 # car_prices-
-This is a statistical analysis of a data set that incudes the price of the cars and their features
+Here's a brief analysis of a data set that contains several features from different cars and their prices, the prupouse of this work is the following

+1. Prepare the data
+2. Describe the data
+3. Identify important features
+4. Make a multi layer model to predict car price